 Most colleges require at least two letters of recommendation.
-Your student’s guidance counselor will write one.
+Your guidance counselor will write one.
 An academic teacher will write another.
-If a third is needed, it can be written by a second teacher, an employer or someone who knows your student well.
+If a third is needed, it can be written by a second teacher, an employer or someone who knows you well.
 This means that the best recommender isn’t necessarily the most popular teacher.
 Instead, you should spend time early on in high school (or in the academic year if you’re a junior or senior) building a strong relationship with teachers and guidance counselors who can write quality recommendation letters.
-Recommendation letters should speak concretely about student’s performance, motivation, growth, and promise for college.
+Recommendation letters should speak concretely about your performance, motivation, growth, and promise for college.

 Taking the time to research colleges is a crucial step in the admissions process.
 A stand out college application shows that you know you’re a great fit.
 It’s tempting to get a list of colleges from friends, colleagues, and guidance counselors, and let that guide your decision process.
-But a college that may have worked for them or their students, may not be best for your student.
-Also, with regards to the college application, it will be easier for your student to make a case for acceptance if the school is a good match.
+But a college that may have worked for them or another student, may not be best for you.
+Also, with regards to the college application, it will be easier for you to make a case for acceptance if the school is a good match.

 Questions you should ask when looking for colleges and universities include:

-— ‣ Does the school offer activities my student is interested in?
+- Does the school offer activities that I am interested in?

-— ‣ How much college tuition can we afford?
+- How much college tuition can my family afford?

-Use sites like College Navigator with your student to find and research their college matches.
+Use sites like College Navigator with you find and research potential college matches.
 Start with schools you both think are interesting and dig deeper into if they are truly a good fit for your student.
 When you discover colleges that fit your student, visit sites like Cappex or Niche to learn more about them, as well as find similar schools of potential interest.

-The general essay and any additional supplemental essay required by the college are an essential part of the application.
-In essays, your student will share their unique story with admissions officers.
-Since admissions officers read hundreds of essays, your student’s piece(s) should capture their attention.
-When written well—once only characterized by numbers and statistics—your student will turn into a real human being and potential future citizen of the college.
-What is more, a compelling essay is authentic and reads like a memoir.
+The college essay is one of the essential parts of the application.
+In your essay, you will share your unique story with admissions officers.
+Since admissions officers read hundreds of essays, you’ll want to write something that captures their attention.
+When written well—once only characterized by numbers and statistics—you will turn into a real human being and potential future citizen of the college.
+A compelling essay is authentic and reads like a memoir.
 Read this article to learn how to write a college essay.

-When your student begins writing, encourage them to dig deep into who they are and who they want to become.
-Admissions officers love stories, for example, that illustrate students’ persistence, ability to solve problems, negotiate internal conflicts, and manage complex relationships.
-Your student’s essay should demonstrate evolution and readiness for the next step in their journey.
+As you begin writing, dig deep into who you are and who you want to become.
+Admissions officers love stories, for example, that illustrate your persistence, ability to solve problems, negotiate internal conflicts, and manage complex relationships.
+Your essay should demonstrate evolution and readiness for the next step in your life journey.

 Common mistakes students make when writing college essays are:

-— ‣ Recycling essays from social studies or English class assignments.
+- Repurposing essays from social studies or English class assignments.

-— ‣ Not checking for grammatical and spelling errors before submitting.
+- Not checking for grammatical and spelling errors before submitting it.

-Early admissions programs involve earlier application deadlines (e.g. November 1) than the regular admissions process.
-By applying early, your student would be notified earlier of admission decisions (around mid-to-late December).
-The most attractive aspect of early admissions programs is that colleges and universities tend to admit a higher percentage of the early applicant pool than they do of the regular applicant pool.
-Therefore, your student’s chances of being accepted as an early admissions candidate may be better than they would be as a regular applicant.
+Early admissions programs involve earlier application deadlines (e.g., November 1) than the regular admissions process.
+By applying early, colleges will notify you of their decision around mid- or late- December.
+The most attractive aspect of early admissions programs is that colleges and universities tend to admit a higher percentage of students who apply early than those who apply during the regular admissions pool.

 Conclusion + Action Steps

-If you need more information on this how to stand out in college applications, be sure to download my free Ultimate Guide to College Admissions.
-It’s a 33-page guide that goes into how you can help your student stand out to colleges.
+If you need more information on how to stand out in college applications, be sure to download my free Ultimate Guide to College Admissions.
+It’s a 33-page guide that goes into how you can create a stand out college application.